refractionPOINT/lce_doc/docs/outputs.md

 * `from_email`: the email address to set in the From field of the email sent.
 * `username`: the username (if any) to authenticate with the SMTP server with.
 * `password`: the password (if any) to authenticate with the SMTP server with.
+* `secret_key`: an arbitrary shared secret used to compute an HMAC (SHA256) signature of the webhook to verify authenticity.

 ## Integrations